 The choice between total and partial hip replacement depends on factors such as the extent of damage to the hip joint, the patient’s age, activity level, and overall health.
 An orthopedic surgeon will evaluate these factors and recommend the most appropriate procedure for the individual patient.

-The cost of total hip replacement can vary widely depending on several factors, including the country and region where the surgery is performed, the specific hospital or surgical center, the surgeon’s fees, the type of implant used, and any additional medical expenses.This estimate usually includes the surgeon’s fee, hospital stay, anesthesia, pre-surgery consultations, and post-surgery physical therapy.
-Insurance coverage can significantly affect the out-of-pocket cost for patients, so it’s important to check with your insurance provider for specific details regarding coverage and potential expenses.
+The cost of total hip replacement can vary based on many factors such as the hospital or surgical center chosen, the surgeon’s experience, the type of implant used, and additional medical needs.
+Usually, the overall cost includes the surgeon’s fee, hospital stay, anesthesia, pre-surgery consultations, and post-surgery physiotherapy.

 The types of implants for total hip replacement (THR) vary based on the materials used, the design, and the fixation method.
 Here are the main types: